nora-codes/CS50-PSET10/README.md

 Deployed on [Heroku](https://www.heroku.com)

-Password speed calculated using [Dropbox 'zxcvbn'](https://github.com/dwolfhub/zxcvbn-python) alogrithm for Python
+Password speed calculated using Dropbox ['zxcvbn'](https://github.com/dwolfhub/zxcvbn-python) alogrithm for Python

 Other references used in the writing of this app are included in the notes of the files

-## Project Details: TLDR
+## Project Details: TLDR Summary

 Details of all of the files in the app are included below, but if that's too long to read, here is a summary of what the app does: